-\section{Constrained estimator}
+\subsection{Constrained estimator}

-If the matrix pair $(A,C)$ is observable then there exists an integer $n \leq d \in \N$ such that $\rank(\reachab_n(A\transp, C\transp)) = d$, where $n$ is known as observability index of $(A,C)$.
-Our construction of constrained FIE depends on $n$.
+If the matrix pair $(A,C)$ is observable then there exists an integer $n \leq d \in \N$ such that $\rank(\reachab_n(A\transp, C\transp)) = d$.
+The smallest such $n$ is referred to as the observability index of $(A,C)$.
+Our construction of the constrained FIE depends on $n$.
 In particular, we augment the FIE~\eqref{e:fie} with the following additional constraints:

-where $j=0$ for $t \leq n$ and $j \in \{0, \ldots , t-n\} \text{ for } t \geq n+1$.
-Please notice that the left hand side of the above constraint is same as $\stfilt_{t-j}$ according to our definition \eqref{e:estimator}.
-Although we are interested only in the above constraint with $j=0$ but the intermediate constraints for $j=1, \ldots t-n$ help us to ensure some properties, which are useful to prove monotonocity of the optimal cost.
-We will discuss more about monotonicity of the optimal cost in the next section.
-We formally define the constrained FIE problem as follows:
+where $j=0$ for $t \leq n$ and $j = 0, \ldots , t-n$, for $t \geq n+1$.
+Note that the left hand side of the constraint is same as $\stfilt_{t-j}$ according to~\eqref{e:estimator}.
+Although we are interested in this constraint only with $j=0$, inclusion of the intermediate constraints, for $j=1, \ldots ,t-n$, helps to ensure some properties.
+Additional details on this appear in the next section.
+The constrained FIE problem is formally defined as follows:

-The solution of the above CFIE \eqref{e:constrained_fie} can be used to construct the constrained full information estimate by using the right hand side of \eqref{e:estimator} and we denote it by $\stfilt_t^{cf}$ to distinguish it from unconstrained estimate $\stfilt_t$ obtained by solving \eqref{e:fie} or \eqref{e:MHE}.
+The solution of the CFIE \eqref{e:constrained_fie} is used to construct the constrained full information estimate by using the right hand side of \eqref{e:estimator}.
+It is denoted $\stfilt_t^{\text{cf}}$ to distinguish it from unconstrained estimate $\stfilt_t$ obtained by solving \eqref{e:fie} or \eqref{e:MHE}.
 In particular,